 - Lynn Brinkley shares about meeting with congressional staff to discuss the repeal of blasphemy laws

-BJC is a leading voice in fighting the current administration’s various attempts to repeal the “Johnson Amendment” — the provision in the tax code that prohibits 501(c)(3) nonprofits from partisan campaigning.
-We believe this law is critical because it allows houses of worship and other religious charities to engage issues and carry out their missions without the political pressure and additional dangers that come with endorsing and opposing candidates, including turning their offering plates into political slush funds.
-More than 4,700 faith leaders, 100 denominational groups, and 5,500 charities agree.
+BJC is a leading voice in fighting various attempts to repeal the “Johnson Amendment” — the provision in the tax code that prohibits 501(c)(3) nonprofits from partisan campaigning.
+This law currently allows houses of worship and other religious charities to engage issues and carry out their missions without the political pressure and additional dangers that come with endorsing and opposing candidates, including turning their offering plates into political slush funds.
 So far, our efforts have preserved the Johnson Amendment.
 But, the battle continues.

 RELATED